 Not all dogs and cats can move to a vegan diet.
 If your dog or cat is elderly, or unwell or has specific needs then we would always recommend following a qualified veterinarian's advice to ensure the best welfare for them.

 Try local wholefood shops, vegan-friendly restaurants and online social networks.
 Also check out our list of nationwide Vegan Society Local and Group Contacts.

-How many vegans are there in the UK?
+How many vegans are there in Great Britain?

 I want to do something to promote veganism, what can I do?

 Have a look at our 'Take Action' pages for ideas.

 If your event is vegan and not-for-profit, please submit details to us by email and we will consider it.

 Can you send me leaflets to give out?

 Find out how you can order leaflets on our leaflets page.

 Can I start a vegan organisation?